lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Ciphertext becomes the new Payload of the OSCORE message, as illustrated in
 {{Fig-full-oscore}}.

-This Ciphertext is, as defined in {{rfc5116}}, the concatenation of the encrypted Plaintext, and its authentication tag.
+As defined in {{rfc5116}}, this Ciphertext is the concatenation of the encrypted Plaintext and its authentication tag.
 Note that Inner Compression only affects the Plaintext before encryption.
-Thus we can only aim to reduce this first, variable-length component of the Ciphertext.
+Thus only the first variable-length of the Ciphertext can be reduced.
 The authentication tag is fixed in length and is considered part of the cost of protection.

 ~~~~